logan-markewich/llama_index_starter_pack/README.md

   - the index is managed by a seperate server using locks, since inserting a document is a mutable operation and flask is multithreaded
   - I strongly recommend using a tool like [Postman](https://www.postman.com/downloads/) to test the api - there are example screenshots using postman in the `postman_examples` folder
   - react_frontend
-    - A basic frontend using react, which calls the flask_api to insert, view, and query a GPTSimpleVectorIndex
+    - A basic frontend using react, which calls the flask_api to insert, view, and query a VectorStoreIndex
     - The scope for a frontend is basically limitless - this is intended to give a small taste of what's possible for users less familiar with python